The quantum differential equation of the Hilbert scheme of points in the plane: Monodromy

 Denote

 and let $\bGg$ denote the diagonal operator with the following eigenvalues

 Let $\bY$ denote the matrix formed by the vectors $\bY^\lambda$.
 Let $\bGd(t_1,t_2)$ be the diagonal matrix with eigenvalues

 where $c(\lambda,t_1,t_2)$ is the sum of $(t_1,t_2)$-contents defined in \eqref{def_c} and the product ranges over the tangent weights $\bw$ to the Hilbert scheme at the monomial ideal labeled by the partition $\lambda$ as in \eqref{tang_weights}.
+We fix a branch of the multivalued functions $q^{-c(\lambda,t_1,t_2)}$ by

 The matrix $\bY \, \bGd$ is a solution of the QDE with a particular normalization near $q=0$.

 Equivariant localization of relative GW/DT invariant of $\cO(a)\oplus\cO(b)$ yields the following result

 \begin{Theorem} For $(a,b)\in\Z^2$, there exists $\bS(a,b)\in\End(\cF)\otimes \Q(q,t_1,t_2)$ such that